SivapriyaaKannappan/FRAN-Reaging/README.md

 The PatchGAN discriminator is fed with 4 channel images such as predicted image+ correct target age, target synthetic image+ correct target age, target synthetic image+ incorrect target age, from which adversarial loss is calculated with their corresponding GT labels as False, True and False in order to minimize the discriminator's loss.

 ### Hyperparameters
+* Generator's Learning Rate - 1e-04
-* Generator, Discriminator Learning Rate - 1e-04, 1e-05
+* Discriminator Learning Rate - 1e-05
 * Scheduler
   * Step-size - 10
   * Gamma - 0.9